Microsoft to buy 'Call of Duty' maker for $68.7 billion | DW | 18.01.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-In the biggest deal in the sector, the US tech giant said it will acquire video game maker Activision Blizzard — which has been hit by allegations of misconduct and unequal pay.
+In the biggest deal in the sector, the US tech giant said it will acquire video game maker Activision Blizzard — which has been hit by allegations of misconduct and discrimination.

 Microsoft Corp. announced on Tuesday plans to buy the videogame giant Activision Blizzard for $95 (€84) per share.